Patrick S. Dinneen

-Patrick Stephen Dinneen (Pádraig Ua Duinnín; 25 December 1860 – 29 September 1934) was an Irish lexicographer and historian, and a leading figure in the Gaelic revival.
+Fr.
+Patrick Stephen Dinneen (Pádraig Séamus Ua Duinnín; 25 December 1860 – 29 September 1934) was an Irish lexicographer and historian, and a leading figure in the Gaelic revival.

 Life

+Sample entry for sponnc in Dinneen's dictionary.

 Dinneen was born near Rathmore, County Kerry.
 He was educated at Shrone and Meentogues National Schools and at St. Brendan's College in Killarney.
 He earned second class honours bachelor's and master's degrees from the Royal University of Ireland.
 The BA (1885) was in classics and mathematical science, the MA (1889) was in mathematical science.
 He joined the Society of Jesus in 1880 and was ordained a priest in 1894, but left the order in 1900 to devote his life to the study of the Irish language while still remaining a priest.
 After his ordination, he taught Irish, English, classics, and mathematics in three different Jesuit colleges, including Clongowes Wood College, a Jesuit boarding school near Clane, County Kildare.